Anthroposophical Society: Origins

 The German branch had numbered only a single Lodge and a few individual members when Steiner became its head in 1902.
 By 1913, it had burgeoned to 69 Lodges, 55 of which (about 2,500 people) left with Steiner to be part of the new Anthroposophical Society.
-The General Council of the Theosophical Society issued a new charter to the 14 Lodges which remained in the Theosophical Society, which were once again led by Dr Huebbe-Schleiden.
+The General Council of the Theosophical Society issued a new charter to the 14 Lodges which remained in the Theosophical Society, which were once again led by Hübbe-Schleiden.
 The early Anthroposophical Society was predominantly German-speaking, though there were some founding members from other European countries, particularly the Netherlands.
 Its inaugural general meeting was held in January 1913 at Berlin.
 English anthroposophy was limited to a small anonymous club until after World War I.

 After a split occurred between younger members, many of whom were founding or active in new initiatives such as a school, a curative home for the handicapped, a medical clinic, and a farm, and who had formed their own "Free Anthroposophical Society", and the older members, the anthroposophical society was formally refounded, with new leadership, in December 1923.
 Both groups came together in the new version of the society.

 A conference was first called to refound the society.
 At this conference, which became known as the Christmas Conference, Steiner suggested that a meditative verse he had created for the occasion, the Foundation Stone Meditation, should become the spiritual cornerstone of a renewed anthroposophical movement.
 This movement should for the first time become unified with the Society that nurtured it.
 At this time, the Anthroposophical Society was renamed as the General Anthroposophical Society and affiliated national societies were formed.

 Steiner gave a series of lectures on world history over the course of the eight-day conference, and established a School of Spiritual Science as his esoteric school, which became a new focus for 'esoteric' commitment and authority.
 While there was no requirement for membership in the General Anthroposophic Society, First Class members had to have been members of the General Society for 2 years, and accept 'inner responsibility' for Anthroposophy."